opf/openproject/docs/api/apiv3/client-libraries/README.md

 ## Go

-* [Go-OpenProject](https://github.com/manuelbcd/go-openproject): "OpenProject client library written in Go.
-Community and PRs are more than welcome."
+* [Go-OpenProject](https://github.com/manuelbcd/go-openproject): OpenProject client library written in Go.
+Community, issues and PRs are more than welcome.